 Predictive maintenance definition

-Predictive maintenance is the investigation of systems and processes to plan and engage in upkeep as cost-effectively, reliably, and efficiently as possible.
+Predictive maintenance, also referred to as proactive maintenance, is the investigation of systems and processes to plan and engage in upkeep as cost-effectively, reliably, and efficiently as possible.
 With systematic monitoring, this method enables companies to plan maintenance with minimal or no production interruptions.

 The idea is to analyze real-time data and only implement maintenance when necessary rather than engage in routine upkeep to prevent production standstills.
 The process relies on frequent monitoring, data collection, and information investigation.